 Even when men hit their 40s, 50s and beyond, Male Pattern Baldness can be distressing, which is why men often try and style their hair in such a way as to conceal it.
 Whilst there are certain ‘tricks’ to making thinning hair appear fuller, such as washing it daily, these are solely cosmetic fixes that can give the hair a temporary boost.
 This will not stop the balding process, which will continue unless proactive measures are taken.

 As male pattern baldness is a permanent hair loss condition caused by the constant attacks by DHT on the hair follicles located around the top of the head in men with an inherited sensitivity to this testosterone byproduct, an on-going solution is required.
-This is where clinically-proven components, as part of a tailored male hair loss treatment course, step in.
+This is where clinically-proven male hair loss treatments, step in.

-There are two MHRA and FDA approved hair loss drugs used in the treatment of male pattern baldness.
-Finasteride 1mg is a one-a-day tablet that helps to prevent the formation of DHT, thereby helping to stabilise hair shedding and allowing normal hair growth to proceed.
-At Belgravia, our clients often take this alongside using recommended formulations of high strength minoxidil, as part of a combination treatment course for maximum impact.
-Minoxidil is a vasodilator which encourages blood flow and healthy hair growth.
-It has been seen to produce especially encouraging regrowth results when used to treat stubborn areas of hair loss, such as a receding hairline or thinning crown.
+There are two MHRA licensed and FDA approved hair loss drugs used in the treatment of male pattern baldness.
+Finasteride 1mg is a one-a-day tablet that helps to inhibit the formation of DHT, thereby helping to stabilise hair shedding and allowing normal hair growth to proceed.
+Topical formulations of the vasodilator high strength minoxidil encourage localised blood flow and promote hair growth.

-These two primary hair loss treatments can be used in conjunction with additional boosters – from specially formulated food supplements to handheld laser devices – to help maximise the hair’s potential.
+These two primary hair loss treatments can be used individually or simultaneously and, whichever way a man chooses, they can be employed in conjunction with additional hair growth supporting products – from specially formulated food supplements to handheld laser devices – to help maximise the hair’s potential.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.